Shilajit Extract Background & Benefits

 Signs You May Need Shilajit Extract

-The most common reason for taking shilajit extract relate to having lower than normal levels of testosterone.
-Signs include low sex drive, fatigue, reduce muscle mass and erectile dysfunction.
+The most common reason for taking shilajit extract relates to having lower-than-normal levels of testosterone.
+Signs include low sex drive, fatigue, reduced muscle mass, and erectile dysfunction.

-If you are suffering forgetfulness or absentmindedness, you may also benefit from taking shilajit extract.
+If you are suffering from forgetfulness or absentmindedness, you may also benefit from taking shilajit extract.

 References: